jtorchard/mahjongg_core/README.md

 Keep full history of commands to allow undoing and also replaying games.
 Can also be used for saving and loading.
 Can also be used for testing, and generating random games, etc.

+Add logging
+Add docstrings
+Add type annotations

 Four phases: setup, play, scoring, settling.

+mahjong write down all rules, organise. maybe add all mutable state to one object and just have many small methods to modify it? lebowski tiles!

 Flowers: Plum (East), Orchid (South), Chrysanthemum (West) and Bamboo (North).
 Seasons: Spring (East), Summer (South), Autumn (West) and Winter (North).